CS126SP20/final-project-swee4/DEVELOPMENT.md

     - [x] Implement the final boss logic.
     - [x] Implement enums to track game state.
     - [x] Game structure is finished.
-    - [ ] Update all sprites to be correct representations of items, enemies and creatures.
+    - [x] Update all sprites to be correct representations of items, enemies and creatures.
+    - [x] Implement Initializer Lists in constructors.

+Ongoing:
 - [ ] Add music and sound effects to the game.

-Ongoing:
-- [ ] Implement Initializer Lists in Playing Field Constructor.
-- [ ] Remove magic numbers.
-- [ ] Remove hard coded strings where possible.
-- [ ] Direction class to have the enum direction.